For 2025, you may have had two alternatives for your Medicare coverage -- depending on your HP/HPE retiree medical program:

 Group Medicare policies are negotiated by the company

-and administered by the company's Benefits Center and
+and administered by the company's Benefits Center.

 - You pay HP or HPE via their Benefits Center.